What is cat grass?

 - Umbrella papyrus (Cyperus Alternifolius or ‘zumula’)

-Cats are carnivores, which effectively means their entire body is suited to digesting raw meat.
-Naturally, they have a very hard time digesting plants.
-In fact, eating greens will often cause them to vomit.
-So why the hell do cats eat so much grass?
-We are about to find out that grass actually has some sneaky benefits.
+Cats are carnivores, which effectively means their entire body is built to digest meat.
+Plants, on the other hand, are easy to digest at all.
+In fact, eating greens will often cause them to gag or even vomit.
+So why do many cats still eat grass?
+As we’re about to find out, cat grass may actually hold some hidden benefits.

-One of the most recognised theories is that vomitting is very helpful for removing hairballs stuck in the stomach.
-Hairballs are the little balls of clogged hairs that cat owners find lying around their house every once in a while.
+One of the most recognized theories among experts is that the act of vomitting helps them remove clogged up hairs that got stuck in the intestinal tract.
+These are known as hairballs; the tiny balls of fur that cat owners may discover on the floor of their house every once in a while.

-The act of vomitting may also help your cat to expel undigestable pieces of food from the stomach like teeth and calcified bone fragments.
+Vomitting may also help expel undigestable pieces of food left over in the stomach, like bits of teeth and calcified bone fragments.

 Vitamins & trace minerals

-Another often-heard theory is that cats nibble on grass to release some chlorophyll and several nutrients from the cells inside grass leaves:
+Another often-heard theory is that cats nibble on grass to release chlorophyll and several other nutrients that are present inside the cells of grass leaves.

-A collection of green pigments found in the leaves of plants, chlorophyll is what allows plants to extract energy from sunlight to do photosynthesis.
-Without this bright green substance, there would probably be no life on earth!
+A collection of green pigments found in the leaves of plants, chlorophyll is what allows plants to extract energy from sunlight to do their photosynthesis and grow, Sunlight is the main source of energy on our planet.
+So without this bright green substance, there probably would be no life on earth!

 Chefs often use chlorophyll to color a variety of foods green.
-It is also associated with a whole range of benefits when eaten.
-And while not all of these have been scientifically proven, chlorophyll is a very good supplement to help with a large number of things:
+Much like the fatty acids in salmon, ingesting chlorophyll is also associated with a whole range of health benefits.
+And while not all of these benefits have been scientifically proven, chlorophyll is a for sure a good supplement for a large number of things:

 - stimulate the immune response